 Jesus Was Prophesied to Bring the Gospel

 In the Old Testament, Jesus was prophesied to come as a messenger.
-Notice Malachi 3:1: “Behold, I will send My messenger [John the Baptist], and he shall prepare the way before Me [Christ]: and the Lord, whom you seek, shall suddenly come to His temple, even the Messenger of the covenant, whom you delight in.”
+Notice Malachi 3:1: “Behold, I will send My messenger [typed by John the Baptist in the first century], and he shall prepare the way before Me [Christ]: and the Lord, whom you seek, shall suddenly come to His temple, even the Messenger of the covenant, whom you delight in.”

 Christ was the “messenger” of the gospel, not the message itself.
 And His message is actually the very core—the centerpiece!—of the entire Bible.